Aleimar/witAI101/README.md

 * *Thank you!*
 * *I'd like to order sandwich.*

-Whether a question, an expression or a command, **the whole statement is called an *utterance***.
+Whether a question, an expression, or a command, **the whole statement is called an *utterance***.

 ## Intents<a name="Intents"></a>
 An intent represents a task or action the user wants to perform.
-It is a purpose or goal expressed in a user's utterance.
+It is the purpose or goal expressed in user's utterance.

 Intent | Utterance
 ------------ | -------------